-Any student involved in an incident such as, but not limited to, unsatisfactory clinical performance; a proven form of academic dishonesty, for example blatant plagiarism; etc. will receive the grade of "F" in the course where the incident occurred.
-The "F" will be assigned in the instructor's grade book/grade sheet on the day the incident occurred, but will not be posted until the end of the semester to the student's transcript.
+Any student involved in an incident such as, but not limited to, unsatisfactory clinical performance will receive the grade of "F" in the course where the incident occurred.
+The "F" will be assigned in the instructor's grade book on the day the incident occurred, but will not be posted until the end of the semester to the student's transcript.
 The student will not be allowed to withdraw anytime after the incident even if the incident occurs prior to the College's published withdrawal date.
 This policy supersedes the College's withdrawal policy if such an incident occurs.
 A student assigned a failing grade by an instructor in the aforementioned circumstances may appeal the instructor's decision by following the Complaint and Grievance Procedures outlined in the CACC Student Handbook.